ethanimproving/Family-Ideas/Bible Notes/Let The Dead Bury Their Dead - Pastor Shelley.md

 Judges 11:31, 35-36

 Your life stinks when you don’t serve God.
 It’s a shipwreck.
 It’s a blunder.
 Jonah.
 He picked plan B because he was afraid, and it was way worse.
 It’s always way worse.

+# 3. Whatever, Whenever, and I'm delighted to do it

 You should apply this attitude to your boss at work.
 Your attitude should be to your boss, “Whatever, whenever, and I’m delighted to do it.”
 Titus 2:9-10